ecssiah/last-ditch/Notes.md

 ### Environment

-The map experiences a day/night cycle as well as passing years.
+The map experiences a day/night cycle as well as seasons.

 Throughout the year, the building is visited by various traders and scavengers looking to take advantage of the outpost.

 ## Production